-(B) Visa:
+5.7.7 (B) Visa:

-VISA stands for visitor intended to stay abroad. when a person wants to visit a foreign country permission has to be sought from the foreign government representation, which permits him/her to enter and stay in a foreign country for a specific purpose.
-The VISA issue depends upon the nature of the person's abroad The consulate of the visiting country is authorized to issue a VISA.
+VISA stand for visitor intended stay abroad. when a person wants to visit foreign country permission has to be sought from the foreign government representation, which permits him/her to enter and stay in a foreign country for a specific purpose.

+The VISA issue depending upon the nature of the person's abroad The consulate of the visiting country is authorized to issue a VISA.

-(C) Travel Insurance:
+5.7.7 (C) Travel Insurance:

 Travellers can face many health-related problems at the time of travel to aboard.
-If a traveller takes a travel Insurance cover they can make a smooth ride through the problem in terms of paying off the expenses through the insurance cover. when a passenger buys a travel insurance cover, the a need to cover safety and security or medical contingencies.
+If a traveller takes a travel Insurance cover hem can make a smooth ride through the problem in terms of paying off the expenses through the insurance cover. when a passenger buys a travel insurance cover, the need to cover safety and security or medical contingencies.
 To avoid such a situation a passenger is advised to take a travel insurance cover to help take such problems.

-Apart from the health, policies are made for covering lost baggage, any financial failure of the service provider and other misfortunes etc. The Travel Insurance policy can be bought from insurance companies clines banks directly through insurance companies like-ICICI Health, travelling, and Reliance Insurance.
+Apart from the health, policies are made for covering lost baggage, any financial failure of the service provider s and other misfortunes etc. The Travel Insurance policy can be bought from insurance companies clines bank directly through the insurance companies like-ICICI Health, travelling, Reliance Insurance.
 The Policy varies as per the period and the rules of different countries.
 There are different levels of coverage and will vary from policy to policy.

-A travel insurance policy generally covers the following :
+A travel insurance policy generally covers the following: